MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

     ![MR213_BuildSettings](images/mrlearning-base-ch2-2-step2.png)

-3. Drag the prefab (represented by a blue box) named "PressableButtonHoloLens2" into your hierarchy.
+3. Drag the prefab (represented by a blue box) named "PressableButtonHoloLens2" into your hierarchy and set set the position values to x = 0, y = 0 and z = 0.2 so the button is in front of the camera.
+(The camera is positioned at origin).

     >[!NOTE]
     >If you get a message about “importing TMP Essentials”, import it at this time.
 If TMP Essentials was not already part of your project, you might need to repeat this step after importing TMP Essentials, otherwise button text may not appear.